 Every special needs dog is a case by case scenario.
 We ask that all parents are up front with whatever ailments their dog may have, which allows for us to plan accordingly for their boarding reservation.
 Upon check-in, if your dog has a life threatening or serious medical condition, we will have you sign a medical directive to ensure that everyone is aware of whatever emergency measures may need to be taken should something happen while your dog is boarding.
 We do require an available emergency contact that can pick your dog up from boarding if necessary.
 Please call us for our specific questions regarding your dog’s medical needs.

-Aside from boarding and daycare, we do offer grooming services as well.
-These services include a kennel house bath or the luxury bath with our groomer, a haircut, nail trim or dremel, and other fun add-ons like nail polish, feathers, bows, and our seasonal grooming packages.
+Aside from boarding and daycare, we do offer spa services as well.
+These services include bathing, nail trims, nail dremels, ear cleaning, teeth brushing and choice of a variety of shampoos and conditioners to benefit all coat types and lengths.
 All of these services do require a reservation and can be added onto any daycare and boarding stay.

 While all of our daycare pups are given the same amount of playtime throughout the day, you may notice that your pup is or is not tired after daycare.
 Daycare is full of fun and play, but it can often be a new and somewhat overwhelming environment for dogs that have little to no socialization with other dogs at first.
 Getting to know other furry playmates, the awesome staff, and general routine can be tiring work!
 The more your dog comes to daycare, the more it gets used to our day to day routine and will start to build up a tolerance.
 That being said, as your pup gets used to the level of daycare activity we provide, the more his or her body will acclimate and that may or may not affect how tired they are at the end of the day, regardless of just how much amazing playtime they receive.